jeffhafer/jeffhafer.github.io/_posts/2018-06-13-Github-Pages-Cheatsheet.md

 2. [Optional] Header
    <p>
    Headers aren't necessary unless you want to specify some non-explicit categories!
-   You can just as easily add a note in the test of the post.
+   You can just as easily add a note in the text of the post.
 Search is really a full-text search.
    This is here only for reference.
 It is not recommended to use headers on this site...

 ```